 Over the years, the Baily’s expanded their holdings, and in 1994 purchased one of Temecula’s original vineyards, a 20-acre parcel which was planted in 1968.
 In 1992 they opened Baily Wine Country Café (Now located in Old Town Temecula and owned by son Chris and daughter-in-law Kim).
 In 1998 they opened their tasting room and restaurant, Carol’s, on Rancho California Road, and in 2001 built a new, larger production facility at the site of the original winery on Pauba Road.
 (Click on the “Videos” tab and watch Phil tell the story of his beginnings as a winemaker in Temecula).

-Now, with 25 acres of grapes, a state of the art production facility, a comfortable visitor center with tasting room and restaurant on the main road in wine country, and most recently an exclusive appointment-only tasting room at the production facility, the Baily’s have created the place where wine and food enthusiasts can taste the best the Temecula Valley has to offer.
+Now, with over 25 acres of estate tended grapes, a state of the art production facility, and a comfortable tasting room with a fantastic view at the production facility, the Baily’s have created the place where wine enthusiasts can taste the best the Temecula Valley has to offer.